logux/docs/2-starting/1-creating-server.md

 createdb server-logux
 ```

-Create `.env` config with URL to your database.
+Create `.env` config file with URL to your database.
 Put this file to `.gitignore`.

 ```ini
 DATABASE_URL=postgres://localhost/server-logux